Chemical Peel

 Dermal rejuvenation is only complete once the collagen neosynthesis (remodelling phase) is complete which can take several months.
 Epidermal rejuvenation is complete in a shorter time frame such as a few weeks.

-What do chemical peels do?
+What do skin smoothing treatments do?

-Chemical peels damage the epidermis and or the dermis leading to stimulation of new tissue.
+Skin smoothing treatments damage the epidermis and or the dermis leading to stimulation of new tissue.
 The aim is to improve the aesthetic appearance of your skin.
-The ultimate cosmetic outcome of a chemical peel is determined by the depth of the penetration of the peel.
-This is turn is dependent on
+The ultimate cosmetic outcome of a skin smoothing treatment is determined by the depth of the penetration of the treatment.
+This is turn is dependent on chemical characteristics of the treatment, the method of application of the treatment and the patient’s skin type.

 1. exfoliation and rejuvenation of the epidermis